 - Apple Watch (running WatchOS 3 or later)

 What is the Home app and how does it work?

 Apple launched its Home app with iOS 10 and watchOS 3 in 2016.
-It serves as a centralised hub for managing Apple HomeKit-enabled smart accessories.
+It serves as a centralised hub for managing Apple HomeKit-enabled accessories.
 These are devices that have been specifically certified by Apple.